zulip/zulip/templates/zerver/help/include/admin-only.md

 !!! warn ""
-    This feature is only available to organization administrators.
+    This feature is only available to organization owners and administrators.